 Vineyards on hills of Minervois

 It’s the same story in parts of the Languedoc-Roussillon.
-Like Provence and the southern Rhone, a great deal of Mourvèdre is either used to make delicious rosè or blended into the signature GSM wines that remain much-loved for their ripe concentration.
-Mourvèdre is found in the wines of numerous appellations situated in the western Mediterranean, not least Cotes du Rhone, Ventoux, Minervois, Fitou, La Clape and Cotes du Roussillon.
+Like Provence and the southern Rhone, a great deal of Mourvèdre is used to make delicious rosè or blended into the signature GSM wines that remain much-loved for their ripe concentration.
+Mourvèdre is found in the wines of numerous appellations in the western Mediterranean, not least Cotes du Rhone, Ventoux, Minervois, Fitou, La Clape, and Cotes du Roussillon.
 In addition, it seems to have a particular affinity with the herb-covered hills of Minervois, producing structured and luscious wines that smell of red berries and thyme.
 With such marvelous examples being made in this part of the world, you would think that more winegrowers would release a 100% Mourvèdre label.

 One of the Languedoc’s most famous – and expensive – red wines, Gérard Bertrand’s Clos d’Ora, relies heavily on the power and potency of the grape.
-It is based on a 9-hectare plot, enclosed by dry stone walls in the La Livinière sub-zone.
+It is based on a 9-hectare plot enclosed by dry stone walls in the La Livinière sub-zone.
 Made according to biodynamic principles, the wine is magnificent: powerful, complex, and utterly moreish.
 But could it achieve such heights without Mourvèdre in the vat?
 It is hard to imagine that it could.

 However, few are tempted to allow Mourvèdre to go it alone entirely.
 La Peira in the Terrasses du Larzac zone is one brave pioneer, first bottling a mono-varietal label after the 2007 vintage.
 In addition, the wines of Chateau Puech-Haut and Chateau de la Négly often contain at least 70% Mourvèdre.
 Sadly, they remain outliers in a culture resolutely committed to exploiting the virtues of this grape in blends.
-We can only hope that more growers will take the plunge and follow La Peira’s example.
+We hope more growers will take the plunge and follow La Peira’s example.
 A world with more Mourvèdre is a happy one indeed.

 Top producers of Mourvèdre wines: